Skip Navigation

 • Trebilcock J and Weston S (2020) Mental Health and Offending.
 Care, Coercion and control.
 London: Routledge

-These books are chosen to be accessible, but please don’t worry if you find some of the language or ideas challenging, they should be!
+These books are chosen to be accessible, but please don’t worry if you find some of the language or ideas challenging.
+They are meant to be.
 A dictionary can be an invaluable friend.
 Keep reading and you will develop your knowledge and vocabulary.
 Jot down the bits that you find the most challenging and/or interesting and your tutors will be delighted to talk with you about them when you arrive.

 Useful websites to visit